21st Century Museum of Contemporary Art

 Is the Swimming Pool installation free to see?

 You can view the pool from above for free in the public zone.
-To go inside and look up through the water (the iconic photo spot), you need a ticket for the exhibition zone (around 450 yen).
-Lines can be long on weekends.
+To go inside the chamber and look up through the water (the most-photographed angle), you need a ticket for the exhibition zone (around 450 yen).
+Lines can be long on weekends — book a timed entry online when available, or arrive at opening to skip the queue.

 What are the museum opening hours?

-The free public zone is open 9:00 AM to 10:00 PM daily.
-The paid exhibition zone is open 10:00 AM to 6:00 PM (until 8:00 PM on Fridays and Saturdays).
-Closed Mondays except holidays.
+The free public zone is open daily 9:00 AM–10:00 PM.
+The paid exhibition zone is open 10:00 AM–6:00 PM (until 8:00 PM on Fridays and Saturdays).
+Closed Mondays except national holidays (then closed the following day) and over the year-end holiday period.
+Last admission to the exhibition zone is 30 minutes before closing.

 Can I visit both Kenroku-en and the museum in one day?

-Yes!
-They're adjacent to each other.
-Plan 1-2 hours for each.
+Yes — they're directly adjacent.
+Plan 1.5–2 hours for each.
 Visit Kenroku-en in the morning when it's less crowded, then the museum in the afternoon.
-Combined tickets are sometimes available.
+The two are connected by a 5-minute walk through Hirosaka.
+Combined or discounted tickets are sometimes available; check at the ticket counter on the day.

 ⭐ Reviews